ooooo-youwillsee/ooooo-notes/english/02/index.md

 swimmer and many people feel that she is sure to succeed.
 Debbie's father will set out with her in a small boat.
 Mr.
 Hart has trained his daughter for years.
 Tomorrow he will be watching her anxiously as she swims the long distance to England.
 Debbie intends to take short rests every two hours.
 She will have something to drink but she will not eat any solid food.
-Most of Debbie's school firends will be waiting for her on the English coast.
+Most of Debbie's school friends will be waiting for her on the English coast.
 Among them will be Debbie's mother, who swam the Channel herself when she was a girl.

 ## lesson 37, 2023.1.28